jcoreio/iron-pi-webapp/README.md

 # iron-pi-webapp

-This is our apollo webapp skeleton.
+This is our new webapp that runs on the Iron Pi.
 It uses:

 * Runtime
     * [Node 8](https://nodejs.org/)